Installation

 3. Copy the audience id

-4. Set the API key and audience ID in the Vercel project settings or in the .env.local file
+4. Set the API key and audience ID in frontend/.env.local as RESEND_API_KEY and RESEND_AUDIENCE_ID (or in Vercel project settings)

 Environment variables